-- Participant rights
+- · Participant rights

-- Restricting participant rights
+- · Restricting participant rights

-- ▶ Rights Restriction Review Tool
+- Rights Restriction Review Tool

+- · Revisions to Rights Screen in EMWS

-- Provider requirements and responsibilities
+- Case manager and provider requirements and responsibilities

-At the end of the module addressing the rights of participants receiving services, the following topics will have been introduced and explained.
+At the end of this training, the following topics will have been introduced and explained.

-- The rights of participants receiving services; - The steps and considerations involved in restricting a participant's rights; - How to use the Rights Restriction Review Tool to determine if a rights restriction meets established rules; and - Provider requirements and responsibilities associated with implementing rights restrictions.
+- The rights of participants receiving services; - The steps and considerations involved in restricting a participant's rights; - How to use the Rights Restriction Review Tool to determine if a rights restriction meets established rules; - Revisions to the rights screen in EMWS; and, - Case manager and provider requirements and responsibilities associated with implementing rights restrictions.